Frequently Asked Questions

 If you are considering withdrawing from a class you should contact your advisor, click here to find a Military Advisor at your campus.
 The VA has certain rules about withdrawing and there are circumstances where you will owe the VA money if you withdraw from a class.
 Your Military Advisor can help walk you through this process and review all of your options.

-CAN YOU GET A DISCOUNT AND A SCHOLARSHIP?
+CAN YOU GET A TUITION GRANT AND A SCHOLARSHIP?
 WHICH IS BETTER?

 You can only receive one or the other.
-The 20% military discount is more beneficial than DU’s Silver and Gold scholarship.
-Any larger scholarship will likely be more beneficial than the discount.
+The 20% military tuition grant is more beneficial than DU’s Silver and Gold scholarship.
+Any larger scholarship will likely be more beneficial than the tuition grant.

-ARE DEPENDENTS OF CURRENT SERVICE MEMBERS OR VETERANS ELIGIBLE FOR THE 20% DISCOUNT?
+ARE DEPENDENTS OF CURRENT SERVICE MEMBERS OR VETERANS ELIGIBLE FOR THE 20% TUITION GRANT?

 Yes.
 To receive the discount the student must provide a copy of the veterans’ DD214 (member-4) or LES and proof of dependency.
 Every semester the LES must be resubmitted.
 Must meet financial aid requirements of dependency.